Frequently asked questions

 Q. How do I submit my transcripts to OCAD U?

-Transcripts from all post-secondary institutions attended are to be scanned and uploaded (including the transcript legend) as part of the SlideRoom portion of the application process.
-Applicants who are enrolled in courses must scan and upload an official interim transcript of their grades.
+Transcripts from all post-secondary institutions attended are to be scanned and uploaded (including the transcript legend) as part of the application process.
+Applicants who are enrolled in courses must scan and upload an interim transcript of their grades.
 If an applicant is offered admission before successfully completing their current program of study, this offer will be conditional upon receiving final official and confidential hard copy transcripts.

 Q. If I previously attended OCAD U, do I need to upload my transcripts?